sine2pi/Maxfactor/README.md

-# Characterizing MaxFactor Optimizer

-Parameter-specific learning rate scaling is crucial for transformer-based ASR models.
+**Parameter-specific learning rate scaling is crucial for transformer-based ASR models.

-Uniform optimization techniques often struggle with ASR - they're trying to apply the same rules to fundamentally different computational structures.
+Uniform optimization techniques often struggle with ASR - they're trying to apply the same rules to fundamentally different computational structures.**

-Connects to emergence in complex systems.
-The heterogeneous parameter ecology emerges naturally during training, suggesting the model organizes itself into specialized subsystems just like living organisms develop specialized organs.

 MaxFactor can be characterized as a memory-efficient adaptive optimizer that combines several innovative techniques: